rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.14.3. bf_mem_op_alloc_huge, OP=0x7, IDX=0x2

 bf_mem_op_alloc_huge allocates a physically contiguous block of memory.
 When allocating a page, the extension should keep in mind the following:
 - The total memory available to allocate from this pool is extremely limited.
-This should only be used when absolutely needed, and you should not expect more than 1 MB (might be less) of total memory available.
+This should only be used when absolutely needed, and extensions should not expect more than 1 MB (might be less) of total memory available.
 - Memory allocated from the huge pool might be allocated using different schemes.
 For example, the microkernel might allocate in increments of a page, or it might use a buddy allocator that would allocate in multiples of 2.
 If the allocation size doesn't match the algorithm, internal fragmentation could occur, further limiting the total number of allocations this pool can support.

 **Input:**